Environmental Due Diligence

 The Phase I ESA is intended to quickly establish the documented history of the site, and does not include testing or sampling.
 Should RECs be identified during the Phase I ESA, the environmental professional may recommend a Phase II ESA that may include soil and/or groundwater sampling, geophysical surveys, and other onsite testing based on the nature of the REC(s).

-From historical use determination to onsite soil and groundwater sampling, our team is experienced in environmental assessment activities encompassed by:
+From historical use determination to onsite soil and groundwater sampling, our team is experienced in environmental assessment activities encompassed by the following ASTM standards:

-• ASTM E2247 (Phase I ESAs for Forestland or Rural)
+ASTM E2247 (Phase I ESA for Forestland or Rural)

 Have a question about environmental due diligence?
 Contact us today at 855-720-2333 or contact@excelsiorflorida.com